 Large bag of Quinoa.

-Make sure to always wash your Quinoa!
-Just like rice, quinoa can be used as a side dish or as a meal and paired with many things!
-Just like rice, Quinoa has a very long shelf life and had to be added the cheap vegan staples list!
+Always remember to wash your quinoa before cooking!
+Similar to rice, quinoa can be used as a side dish or as a meal and pairs well with many ingredients.
+Like rice, quinoa also has a very long shelf life and is a valuable addition to the cheap vegan staples list!

-Short pasta, long pasta, spiral pasta, whole wheat pasta, veggie pasta, rice pasta, etc. You can use pasta as a meal or as a side dish mixed with sauce and/or vegetables.
-Pasta has a decent shelf life but not as long as rice or quinoa.
+Short pasta, long pasta, spiral pasta, whole wheat pasta, veggie pasta, rice pasta, etc. Pasta can be used as a meal or as a side dish mixed with sauce and/or vegetables.
+While pasta has a decent shelf life, it’s not as long-lasting as rice or quinoa.
+Here is a list of vegan pasta brands!

 Potatoes, Carrots, and Onions.

-When it comes to potatoes, sweet potatoes are better for nutrients!
-Potatoes, carrots, and onions can be used for breakfast, snacks, lunch, and dinner.
-Always have these three on hand!!
-You can use these in many recipes, or even eat them by themselves. although I wouldn’t recommend eating the onions alone!
+When it comes to potatoes, sweet potatoes are superior in nutrients!
+Potatoes, carrots, and onions are incredibly adaptable staples that can be incorporated into breakfast, snacks, lunch, and dinner.
+It’s always a good idea to have these three items on hand.
+They can be used in numerous recipes or enjoyed on their own, although I wouldn’t recommend eating onions alone!
 Haha.
-These are good to add to salads, stews, meals, or even eat alone with some dip! *You can also use them to make cheese sauce!
-Here are two cheese sauce recipes one & two.
+These ingredients are excellent additions to salads, stews, meals, or even enjoyed alone with some dip!
+Additionally, you can use them to make cheese sauce.
+Here are two cheese sauce recipes: one & two.

 Do you know about Cronometer?
 It’s a free app that allows you to log your meals and track all your macro and micronutrients in order to cut your weight in half.
 Health professionals can also use CronometerPRO to help their clients track and manage their diets which is awesome if you’re working with a nutritionist or dietitian.